 Whether you're a part-time amateur or a full-time professional, Digital Photographer aims to challenge and motivate you to take your best shots.
 Our in-depth features are designed to take your photography to the next level - and this is a great gift for anyone who wants more inspiration for their picture-taking.
 Use code SAVE12

 6. Sandisk Extreme 64GB SDXC memory card

-Photographers can never have enough memory card (opens in new tab)s, so this is a present that they will definitely thank you for.
+Photographers can never have enough memory cards, so this is a present that they will definitely thank you for.
 The SD format is the most popular on today's cameras, so this is the safest option if are not quite sure what camera they use.
 This High Capacity SDXC card is from leading manufacturer Sandisk and offers a very useful capacity of 64GB and offers quick transfer speeds of 150MB/s.

 7. Hama LensPen

 A two-in-one cleaning implement that looks like a pen.
 A retractable lens brush at one end is suitable for getting off dust of the front of your zooms and primes.
 And at the other end there is a velvet surface, underneath a protective cap, which is capable of removing grease and fingerprints.

 A wireless remote is a great present for a new DSLR user - it is not just good for selfies, but for use with long exposures where you need to minimise any camera movement.
 This Amazon own-brand remote is great value and works with a wide range of Canon and Nikon DSLRs.